 From there he went on to learn under renowned World Champion Bakers and Pastry Chefs in Portland, Seattle and Las Vegas.
 He further honed his skills during a stage in the Loire Valley of France with a third generation pâtissier.
 Next Chef Golper reinvented the bread program for George Perrier's landmark restaurant, Le Bec-Fin in Philadelphia, before opening Bien Cuit in Brooklyn, NY.

 Since Chef Golper opened Bien Cuit in 2011 it has quickly become both a neighborhood staple and notable destination for those seeking the finest breads and pastries New York City has to offer.
 Bien Cuit has been recognized as one of the best bakeries in the nation by The New York Times, New York Magazine, Food & Wine, bon appétite, SAVEUR, Haper's BAZAAR, The Village Voice, and USA TODAY.
 Chef Golper was chosen by Dessert Professional as one of the Top Ten Bakers in the United Stated in the fall of 2012.
 In 2013 he was a Rising Star Artisan with Star Chefs.
 In the spring of 2014 The New York Times headlined its bread story with Chef Golper's take on fermentation and the state of artisan baking.
-In 2015 he was nominated for a James Beard Award for Outstanding Baker and in 2016 he was named a finalist for the award.
+In 2015 he was nominated for a James Beard Award for Outstanding Baker and in 2016, 2017, 2018 and 2019 he was named a finalist for the award.
 Chef Golper and his team continue to work daily in Brooklyn, merging traditional French techniques with innovative flavors and the highest quality ingredients from regional farmers and millers

 A signed copy of Bien Cuit: The Art of Bread can be purchased as part of our Sourdough Starter Kit here.